-They said a dismembered body was in a burn pile about 15 feet into the woods.
-Deputies are investigating the incident as a homicide.
+They said White's body was in a burn pile about 15 feet into the woods.
+Franklin County Sheriff's Deputies are investigating the incident as a homicide.
 Sheriff Steve Pelton said it’s likely the victim was dismembered somewhere else, and the remains were brought near the river and set on fire, and could have been there for about two or three days.

 Officers searched the area with cadaver dogs and the Missouri Highway Patrol launched boats and searched the rivers for any evidence, but didn’t find anything else.

 Tooley was taken into custody Friday at around 6:20 p.m.
 She is being held on $100,000, cash-only bond.

 The Major Case Squad and Missouri state Highway Patrol contributed to the investigation.

 (© 2017 KSDK)